Darxo/Crock_Pot/README.md

 ## Balance & Polishing

+- **Falcon** no longer provides Initiative to your party when released.
+It now grants +15 Initiative while equipped
-- All unleashable Birds (inclduing Falcon) are now automatically released without effect when their owner takes any damage
+- All unleashable Birds (including Falcon) are now automatically released without effect when their owner takes any damage
+- The Falcon now uses actual falcon noises when equipping or releasing, instead of using hawk noises

 ## Fixes